Xylon2/xyloobservations/README.md

 Now you should be able to access the app at http://localhost:3000/.

 For uploading images there is an admin interface which you can access at `/login`.
-To create credentials for this type these in the repl:
+To create credentials for this type these in the repl (after running `(start)`):
 ```
 (in-ns 'xyloobservations.authfunctions)
  (create-user! "youruser" "yourpass")